ondrejsika/proxmox-training/README.md

 Feel free to star this repository or fork it.

-If you found bug, create issue or pull request.
+If you find a bug, create an issue or pull request.

-Also feel free to propose improvements by creating issues.
+Also, feel free to propose improvements by creating issues.

 ## Live Chat